opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 - View all work packages linked to a file
 - View OpenProject notifications via the Nextcloud dashboard

+> Note: This guide only covers the integration setup.
+Please go to our [Nextcloud integration user guide](../../../user-guide/nextcloud-integration/) to learn more about how to work with the Nextcloud integration.

 ## Minimum requirements

 Please note these minimum version requirements for the integration to work: